JesusCabrera84/siscom-consumer/README.md

 2. **Service Initialization**
    - Connects to PostgreSQL (for persistent storage).
-   - Configures the Kafka producer (for streaming processed data).
+   - Configures the Kafka producer (for streaming data).
    - Sets up the MQTT consumer (to receive GPS messages).
-   - Initializes the message processor (handles business logic, batching, and dispatch).
+   - Initializes the message processor (handles batching and dispatch).

 3. **Main Processing Loop**
    - Starts the MQTT consumer in the background, which receives messages and pushes them to an internal channel.
-   - The message processor consumes messages from the channel, applies POI and Geofence logic, and batches results.
+   - The message processor consumes messages from the channel and batches results.
-   - Processed data is sent to Kafka and PostgreSQL.
+   - Data is sent to Kafka and PostgreSQL.
    - Health checks and statistics are periodically logged.

 4. **Graceful Shutdown**